Sprillow/iamp2p-ui/src/README.md

   - event-listeners
     - These should be "broken out" into separate files, rather than all stuck in here together, but all these event listeners get set up when the page first loads.

-Folders are, in general, organized according to “features”, which relates to slices of the redux state.
-Such as “keyboard”.
+Folders are, in general, organized according to "features", which relates to slices of the redux state.
+Such as "keyboard".
-Within the “keyboard” folder is “actions.js” which defines the action types, and “action creators” for those action types https://redux.js.org/basics/actions#action-creators Also within “keyboard” is “reducer.js” which defines the reducer which acts as the primary handler for those actions.
+Within the "keyboard" folder is "actions.js" which defines the action types, and "action creators" for those action types https://redux.js.org/basics/actions#action-creators Also within "keyboard" is "reducer.js" which defines the reducer which acts as the primary handler for those actions.

-Heavy use of “spread” (…) operators in reducers is used, to give immutability: https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns#immutable-update-patterns
+Heavy use of "spread" (…) operators in reducers is used, to give immutability: https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns#immutable-update-patterns

 Installing redux dev-tools is highly recommended, to inspect the state and actions and see how the app behaves. https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd

 All the reducers from the different folders are combined in src/reducer.js

-The aspects of redux which interact asynchronously with Holochain, use a library called “hc-redux-middleware” https://www.npmjs.com/package/connoropolous-hc-redux-middleware
+The aspects of redux which interact asynchronously with Holochain, use a library called "hc-redux-middleware" https://www.npmjs.com/package/connoropolous-hc-redux-middleware

 ---